Wounded warrior asks NFL and fans for unity

 He also takes a host of prescription drugs.

-As a proud military veteran, Dobson says he would rather see NFL players stand during the National Anthem.
+As a proud military veteran, Dodson says he would rather see NFL players stand during the National Anthem.
 However, he says he fought for their right not to stand.

 Dodson is currently a student at Colorado State University where he’s studying applied computer technology.